buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcStructuralElementsDomain/PropertySets/Pset_PileCommon.md

+# Pset_PileCommon

 Properties common to the definition of all occurrences of IfcPile.
 <!-- end of short definition -->